Kiini

 A few months ago Tim Gaze, a zine editor interested in experimental fiction asked me to write a piece for his zine.
 He had read the first speculative short story I had ever written, “Of Wings, Nectar, and Ancestors,” in the literary journal Anansi and wanted to read more similar work.
 In “Of Wings, Nectar,… »

-BlogKIS.listauthor appearances // Clarion West // Cuba // Dark Matter // Hour of the Wolf // Kiini Ibura Salaam // KIS.list // Promotion // Radio // Sci fi // Self-promotion // Speculative fiction // WBAI // Writer
+BlogKIS.listauthor appearances // Clarion West // Cuba // Dark Matter // Hour of the Wolf // K. Ibura // KIS.list // Promotion // Radio // Sci fi // Self-promotion // Speculative fiction // WBAI // Writer

 Vol. 2, Radio and Readings